-B. No Review of Own Force or Witnessed Force
+2.B.
+No Rreview of oOwn use of Fforce or Witnessed Force

-Supervisors shall not conduct a Type 1 or Type 2 Force Review on their own use of force, or for any use of force they participated in, authorized, or observed, subject to the narrow exception below.
+Supervisors shall not conduct a Supervisor Type 1 or Type 2 Force Review on their own use of force, or for any use of force they participated in, authorized, or observed, subject to the narrow exception below.
 The review shall be conducted by an uninvolved supervisor.

-- 1. If a supervisor uses, participates in, or observes reportable force (P&P 5-302), they shall not serve as the force responding supervisor for any other members at the scene. - 2.
-A supervisor of equal or higher rank who did not use, participate in, or observe such force shall conduct the force reviews. - 3.
+- a.1.If a supervisor uses, participates in, or observes reportable force (P&P 5-302) that requires a supervisor notification per policy, they shall not conduct any Supervisor Force Reviewserve as the force responding supervisor for any other sworn employeesmembers at the scene. - b.
+If an individual in a supervisor's custody suffers an injury or illness not from force, the supervisor shall not conduct any Supervisor Force Review for the in-custody injury or illness. - e.2.
+A Any other supervisor of any equal or higher rank who did not use, participate in, or observe such force or have custody shall conduct the Supervisor Force Reviews force reviews. - 3.
 If another supervisor is unavailable within a reasonable period of time, a supervisor who observed the reportable use of force (but did not participate) may serve as the force responding supervisor after documenting the efforts made to request another supervisor at the scene.